Last Days and Time: Critical reception

 Barry Lazell of Sounds gave Last Days and Time, in his words "an early set never before available in the (UK)", a 3 out of 5 stars review."

 Variety called the album "pulsating".
 William Ruhlmann of Allmusic in a 3/5 stars review proclaimed, "Earth, Wind & Fire were nothing if not ambitious, and by the time of their third album they had forged an individual sound by absorbing nearly everything that had gone before them in the previous ten years.
 It was as if they were trying to encapsulate every eclectic foray pursued by Motown, from catchy, rhythmic pop to churning funk, and even from Stevie Wonder singing borrowed folk songs like "Blowin' in the Wind" (here, Philip Bailey did "Where Have All the Flowers Gone?") to the schmaltzy, string-filled pop that spelled legitimacy to Motown.
 Not only that, they wanted to incorporate Sly & the Family Stone's horn-filled, gutbucket R&B and some of the fusion style of Weather Report.
 On Last Days and Time, they succeeded in pulling all that into their orbit".
 Billboard found "Earth, Wind & Fire's dynamic soul rock style is the main ingredients" of the album.

 Paul Sexton of Record Mirror in a 1979 3/5 stars review wrote, "Musical historians and EW&F fans alike will welcome the release, for the first time in this country, of EW&F's first CBS album...Maurice White was still the wallah, even in those days, but the band hadn't really established their sound, although the material they used was not enormously different.
 The lush production, and White's domination of the vocals are not there, and there's greater reliance on other people's material.
-Such as, curiously enough David Gates "Make It With You" and even more unlikely, Pete Seeger's "Where Have All the Flowers Gone?."
+Such as David Gates "Make It With You" and even more unlikely, Pete Seeger's "Where Have All the Flowers Gone?."
 Edward Hill of the Plain Dealer said "Released a year after What's Going On, the disc used jazz-like instrumental experimentation expanding on Gaye's vision of the coming desolation."
 Ovid Goode Jr. of The Los Angeles Daily News declared "There are many groups around today capitalizing on the rock-jazz sound which has become so popular.
 The only problem is that many of the groups are beginning to sound alike, both in their styles and in their material.
 However, take the same two ingredients, rock and jazz, add a pound of soul and a whole new sound is born, reflected in the music of Earth, Wind and Fire.
 The group's first album on Columbia, Last Days and Time, sprouts forth with a fresh sound that sets it apart from many of the ho-hum aggregations around today.
 The album consists of eight moving tunes".